ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 We felt that this license was a good choice for an educational project, as it preserves the permissive nature of the MIT License or the 2-Clause BSD License.
 This allows for further contributions to the project through a fork, while protecting the original authors and project from both any implications of warranty or liability.

-## LLMs, ChatGPT, CoPilot, and others
+## LLMs, ChatGPT, CoPilot, and Others
 LLMs were primarily used for research of topics prior to implementing a feature.
 Prior to adding a feature, we would conduct research and find all of the necessary libraries required.
 Our group found the documentation, especially from Microsoft themselves, to be lacking.